eddiemestre/django_react_food_app/README.md

 A mobile web-app that lets users create, read, update, and delete restaurant reviews.

 View a working demo [here](https://the-django-food-app.herokuapp.com/) (ongoing bug fixes).
-Best viewed on mobile or in a browser with a mobile viewport.
+Best viewed on a mobile device or in a desktop browser with a mobile viewport.

 This app uses a react frontend and django backend for all CRUD operations.
 Django provides exposed endpoints using [django rest framework](https://www.django-rest-framework.org/) and handles